 The supervised practicum course is available for students seeking an experiential learning opportunity that is not otherwise available in the Law School's curriculum and a faculty member is willing to supervise the student’s work in the field.
 This is a distinct class from the “Supervised Research” course.
-A student may only enroll in one supervised practicum during his or her career at Washington University Law School and may not be enrolled in a law clinic and a Supervised Practicum in the same semester.
-The course is graded credit/no credit.

 The work students perform in their practicum placements should be structured primarily for the student’s educational benefit.
 Student assignments should include types of work being done by lawyers at the placement.

-Externships, and practica are distinct from being a paid law clerk because the paid clerk is there as an employee to meet the employer’s objectives.
-In contrast, students in practica and other academic externships are at the placement for experience and bring educational objectives to the placement.
+Externships and practica are distinct from being a paid law clerk because the paid clerk is there as an employee to meet the employer’s objectives.
+In contrast, students in practica and other academic externships are at the placement for legal practice experience and bring educational objectives to the placement.
 Thus, the student should determine what the institution has to offer the student.
 In the process of obtaining that experience, students will undoubtedly provide some valuable service and will, of course, be bound by the rules and norms of the placement.
 The more actively students seek a good educational experience, the more students will receive from the fieldwork.
-In choosing placements, and while in them, students should speak with the externship supervisor about the primary work of the institution and what role the student may play in it.
+In choosing placements, and while in them, students should speak with the field supervisor about the primary work of the institution and what role the student may play in it.

 Students should try to become involved in the interactive aspects of the practicum.
 That may require the student to ask to go to meetings and hearings and to sit in on important phone calls.
 Students should arrange their schedules to make those types of events a priority; these live experiences, as distinct from the other law school experiences, afford many lessons and challenge students to reconcile the law on the books and the law in action.
 Students should seek these opportunities even if they will not be adding value to the event because just observing and reflecting on lawyers or courts at work can be educational.